wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh based installer of Ubuntu 18.04-20.04, Debian 10, or NixOS,
+Unattended ssh based installer for Ubuntu 18.04-20.04, Debian 10, or NixOS,
     with buildin recovery image, root storage on luks encrypted zfs or other specialized storage layouts,
     to be executed from a linux liveimage/recoveryimage system via ssh.